About Me

 Starting Psychotherapy

 The reasons that bring people to psychotherapy are varied and personal.
-Some people are hoping to address specific symptoms, while others may want to build greater self-understanding, need support through challenging life experiences or transitions, or want to discover ways to reinvigorate life when it feels stale or stagnant.
-My goal is to help you better understand challenging life experiences, thinking and behavior patterns, learn to tolerate difficult emotional responses, and help you make meaningful change.
+Some people are hoping to address specific symptoms (like worry or anxiety), while others may want to build greater self-understanding, need support through challenging life experiences or transitions, or want to discover ways to reinvigorate life when it feels stale or stagnant.
+Psychotherapy can help you better understand challenging life experiences, thinking and behavior patterns, learn to tolerate difficult emotional responses, increase self-confidence, and help you make meaningful change.
 I find that as people move through a course of therapy, experiencing symptom reduction often provides room for deeper exploration of values, relationships, and other enriching aspects of life.

 -